Members of your organization add data and publish layers to an ArcGIS Enterprise portal so they can share them.

 - Export to Shapefile—Creates a compressed file (.zip file) containing a shapefile for each layer and its associated metadata (if present) that you export.
 You can download the file and save it to your computer.

 - Export to CSV file—Creates a comma-separated values file when you export from a layer.
 You can open the file or save it to your computer.
-If you export all layers to a CSV file, a CSV collection is created, which is a .zip file containing one CSV file per layer.
+If you export all layers to a .csv file, a CSV collection is created, which is a .zip file containing one .csv file per layer.
 You can download the .zip file and save it to your computer.

 - Export to Excel—Creates a Microsoft Excel spreadsheet.
 You can open the file or save it to your computer.
 If you export all layers to Excel, each layer will be a separate sheet in the spreadsheet.

 - Export to FGDB—Creates a .zip file containing a file geodatabase.
 The file geodatabase contains a feature class and its associated metadata and attachments (if present).
 You can download the .zip file and save it to your computer.
-Note that the .zip file uses the name you specify for the Title, but the geodatabase name is randomly generated, and the feature class has the same name as the layer you exported.

 - Export to Feature Collection—Creates a feature collection item you can open in Map Viewer Classic.